mybluecrossSign In Register

 When does the 90-day stability clause apply?

-The 90-day stability clause applies at claim time and is calculated back from your trip departure date.
+The 90-day stability clause applies at time of claim and is calculated back from your trip departure date.
 Manitoba Blue Cross will determine if the claim relates to a medical condition, symptom or illness that you experienced 90 days prior to your trip departure date.

 What if my doctor says that I am stable enough to travel?
 Does the 90-day stability clause still apply at claim time?